How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 ─────────────────────────────────────────────────────────────────────

-The irony was cruel: we added NOT NULL to enforce data integrity.
-That exact constraint turned a 1-second migration into a 14-minute outage.
+The irony is a bit on the nose: we added NOT NULL to enforce data integrity, and that exact constraint turned a 1-second migration into a 14-minute outage.

-The staging environment never surfaced this because with 50,000 rows, the rewrite completed in 1.2 seconds — fast enough that we never noticed the lock was even held.
+Staging never caught this because 50,000 rows rewrote in 1.2 seconds, fast enough that nobody noticed the lock was held.
 The behaviour was identical.
 The scale was not.

-Fixing this required rethinking how we write any schema migration that touches a large, live table.
-The correct pattern is to decompose a single dangerous operation into three safe steps deployed across separate releases.
+The fix was rethinking how we write any schema migration that touches a large, live table.
+The pattern is to decompose a single dangerous operation into three safe steps across separate releases.

 SAFE MIGRATION: 3-STEP ZERO-DOWNTIME PATTERN